VBPROGER/rainbow-markdown/README.md

 # rainbow-markdown
-If you will come here, you will see something really cool...
+If you will come here, you ~~will~~ may see something really cool...
 # \\|/ ⬇️
 That's cool, right? 😎
 ```diff